Aaron and I recently got home from Hawaii.

 Very few people at that time knew how little we were spending for this vacation.

 I’m not sure what a regular trip would have cost us, but can assume it would have been at minimum $4,000.
-Paying for hotel rooms alone would have easily added an additional $2,000, not to mention the extra flight.
+Paying for hotel rooms alone would have easily added an additional $2,000, not to mention the extra flights.

 We were very lucky to have had such a fun vacation for such an inexpensive price.
 Aaron had to work about half the time, but still had enough free time to enjoy the island.
 All in all, we came out ahead.